-- 29.8.1 The provision of general feedback to the financial sector on the volume and quality of disclosures and on the levels of successful investigations arising from the disclosures will be provided on a regular basis by the FIU. - Where applicable, law firms should ensure that all contact between particular departments/branches with the FIU and law enforcement agencies is reported back to the MLRO so that an informed overview of the situation can be maintained.
-In addition, the FIU will continue to provide information on request to a disclosing institution to establish the current status of a specific investigation.
+- 29.8.1 The provision of general feedback to the financial sector on the volume and quality of disclosures and on the levels of successful investigations arising from the disclosures will be provided on a regular basis by the FIU. - 29.8.2 Where applicable, accounting firms should ensure that all contact between particular departments/branches with the FIU and law enforcement agencies is reported back to the

+MLRO so that an informed overview of the situation can be maintained.
+In addition, the FIU will continue to provide information on request to a disclosing institution in order to establish the current status of a specific investigation.